-The current recommendation is 0.6-0.8 grams of protein per kilogram of body weight when you are in the later stages of kidney disease.
+You should eat 0.6-0.8 grams of protein per kilogram of body weight when you are in the later stages of kidney disease.
 For the average male* this equals about 6-8 ounces of protein (42-56 grams) daily.
 For the average female* this equals about 5-6 ounces (35-42 grams) of protein daily.
-Aim for 2-3 daily lean protein servings and avoid fatty protein sources such as red meat: beef, bison, lamb, pork, and venison.
+Aim for 2-3 daily lean protein servings and avoid fatty protein sources, like red meat (beef, bison, lamb, pork and venison).

 - ½ cup of beans (7 grams)